What is the Feed-in Tariff (FIT) scheme?

 When the FIT ends, you’ll still have the benefits of your solar power along with the continued Renewable Energy Buyback Scheme payments at your current rate.

-No. REBS is still in place and is not affected by the end of FIT.
+No. The buyback offer is still in place and is not affected by the end of FIT as long as your system inverter has not exceeded the size limit for your town/ location.

 These are two different types of tariff, paying different amounts per kilowatt hour (kWh) of energy fed back to the grid, depending on when you signed up.